MatagTheGame/matag-the-game/README.md

  - Game: https://dashboard.heroku.com/apps/aa-mtg-game

 ## License

- Copyright © 2019,2020 Antonio Alonzi
+Copyright © 2019,2020 Antonio Alonzi and [contributors](https://github.com/antonioalonzi/mtg/graphs/contributors)

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.